 - The client gets introduction to the accounting and book keeping system.
 All clients are required to do book keeping and for most, this is something new.
 CML provides them with a book where incomes and expenses should be recorded on a daily basis.
 Read more about the book keeping system here.

-- Finally, CML and the client signs a loan agreement and the loan is disbursed.
+- Finally, a loan agreement is signed and the loan disbursed.
 For loans with the purpose of buying assets, the normal procedure is that CML buys the asset for the client instead of handling out cash.

 For already existing clients, the loan appraisal is significantly shorter.